Braves vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Atlanta Braves and Matt Olson will square off against the Los Angeles Angels and Hunter Renfroe at Truist Park on Tuesday, with the first pitch at 7:20 PM ET.
+Shohei Ohtani and the Los Angeles Angels take the field on Wednesday at Truist Park against Yonny Chirinos, who is starting for the Atlanta Braves.
+First pitch is at 12:20 PM ET.

-The favored Braves have -250 moneyline odds to win against the underdog Angels, who are listed at +200.
-The contest's total is set at 9 runs.
+The favored Braves have -150 moneyline odds against the underdog Angels, who are listed at +125.
+The total is 10.5 runs for this contest.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.